The Similarities Between MDs and NDs

 Naturopaths spend nearly 30% more time in a classroom setting.
 That means they go more in-depth on anatomy, physiology, orthopedics and most systems of the body.
-And they spend a huge chunk of time on nutrition, which MDs barely even touch.
+And they spend a few hundred hours on nutrition while MDs are close to zero.

 But medical doctors spend much more time on surgery and radiology (e.g. x-rays and ultrasounds).
 Interestingly, both disciplines spend a similar amount of time on pharmacology (drugs).

 The education begins to differ in year three

-Medical doctors often start to specialize, such as in emergency care, surgery, or cancer.
+Medical doctors often start to specialize, such as emergency care, surgery, or cancer.
 On top of that, they start to see a lot of patients.
 In fact, they spend nearly 60% more time in a clinical setting, although that time is mostly in observation.

 Naturopathic doctors all specialize in the same thing – becoming primary care physicians.
 They also start to see a lot of patients during their education, not merely observing but also treating them.
 As a result, they’re ready to start working with patients as soon as they graduate.

 But most naturopaths don’t go into residency.
 These residencies aren’t funded by the government, so there aren’t many of them.
 That’s why most medical doctors get more hands-on experience in their specialties.

 Which brings us to the topic at hand today…

 When To See A Medical Doctor

-You want to see a medical doctor when you need that speciality of theirs, such as when you:
+You want to see a medical doctor when you need that specialty of theirs, such as when you:

 - Have an emergency